 The breakfast was more extensive than in most 5 star hotels in Japan.

-GGuest UserTraveling to this remote place, to be honest, there will not be too many Chinese tourists passing by.
-The hotel is a surprise.
-Although the facilities are slightly old, they are particularly well maintained.
-The hotel has a Filipino waiter who can speak English and give us various introductions.
-But others can neither speak English nor speak Chinese.
+GGuest UserWhen traveling to this somewhat remote place on business, to be honest there won’t be many Chinese tourists passing by.
+The hotel was a surprise.
+Although the facilities are slightly old, they are extremely well maintained.
+There is a Filipino waiter in the hotel who can speak English and give us various introductions.
+But others know neither English nor Chinese.

-The hotel is halfway up the mountain, below is the seaside, you can see the beautiful scenery from the windows of the corridor, and the hot springs are also available.
+The hotel is halfway up the mountain, with the seaside below.
+You can see beautiful scenery from the corridor windows, including the hot springs.

-The room is huge, and there is a spacious balcony, private and comfortable.
+The room is huge and has a spacious balcony, which is private and comfortable.

-Breakfast is Heshi, but basically eat.
-The only thing lacking is that there are very few towels in the room, there are two small towels, no bath towels, so strange.
+Breakfast is only He's, but I'm basically used to it.
+The only thing lacking is that there are very few towels in the room, only two small towels and no bath towels at all, which is strange.

 GGuest UserTye hotel is solo travel go to choice price is nice room is amazing staff is really friendly pretty helpful for those not familiar with city